sugawy/NodeJs-Auto-Database-Backup/README.md

 # NodeJs Automatic Database Backup
 ## Node Js Script to backup databases.
 Made to backup a fivem server database.
-Can work in another use case,
+Can work in other use cases.

 <b>Step 1: Prepare Your Environment</b>